-Despite all that magnesium does, modern medicine doesn’t pay it much mind.
-Magnesium tests are rare, yet most of us don’t get enough.
-Experts estimate that as much as 80 percent of Americans lack the recommended daily allowance (RDA) of magnesium: about 350 milligrams (mg) per day for women, and 420 mg for men.
+Despite all that magnesium does, modern medical practice routinely overlooks it in the course of disease diagnosis and treatment.
+Magnesium tests are rare, yet most of us are magnesium deficient.
+Experts estimate that as many as 80 percent of Americans lack the recommended daily allowance of magnesium: about 350 milligrams (mg) per day for women, and 420 mg for men.

 Many things contribute to our deficit, such as drinking bottled water (which is often stripped of minerals in the filtering process), and our general aversion to magnesium-rich foods such as nuts, greens, seeds, and whole grains.

 Meanwhile, we require more magnesium than ever.
 Stress burns up a lot of this mineral, as does sugar, caffeine, prescription drugs, and even common supplements.
 Our food is grown in magnesium-compromised soil.
 Chemical fertilizers high in potassium and phosphorus inhibit magnesium absorption.
 Herbicides such as glyphosate bind with magnesium in the soil, making it inaccessible to plants.

 “We never learned about magnesium in medical school,” she told The Epoch Times, “but the evidence is there if we’re willing to open our eyes.”

 Dean first learned about magnesium after she graduated from conventional medical school and began taking courses in naturopathic medicine.
 While researching her book, Dean discovered many health problems linked to magnesium deficiency, with plenty of data to support it.
 Her latest edition points to more than 15,000 articles on PubMed exploring the impact magnesium has on our body.

 A Better Test